thriveweb/deking-new/content/pages/marketing.md

     title: 'What you can do:'
 bannerTitle: 'Simply send us some photos, basic measurements, and we''ll provide you a quote'
 bannerDescription: >-
-  Together, with responsibility, we can create the outdoor space you and your family needs at home during this challenging time.
+  Together, with responsibility, we can create the "indoor" and outdoor space you and your family needs at home during this challenging time.
 bannerImage: /images/uploads/garage-conversion.jpg
 bannerButton:
   label: Enquire